Third Rabies Case of 2025 Confirmed in Alamance County

-On May 27th, the North Carolina State Lab of Public Health in Raleigh confirmed Alamance County’s first rabies case for the year.
+On August 11th, the North Carolina State Lab of Public Health in Raleigh confirmed Alamance County’s third rabies case for the year.

-On May 27th, the Alamance County Health Department was notified of an animal and two human exposures to a cat that occurred on May 22nd in the area of Gina Lane and South NC 87 in Graham.
-The cat was sent to the North Carolina State Lab for rabies testing, and it was found to be positive.
+On August 12th, the Alamance County Health Department was notified of an animal exposure to a racoon that occurred on August 9th in the area of Bethel South Fork Road in Graham.
+The racoon was sent to the North Carolina State Lab for rabies testing, and it was found to be positive.

-It is recommended that any outside pets near the area of Gina Lane and South NC 87 in Graham be checked and monitored for bite wounds.
+It is recommended that any outside pets near the area of Bethel South Fork Road in Graham be checked and monitored for bite wounds.
 If you live in this area and are concerned about possible exposure, please contact the on-call communicable disease nurse at 336-516-7715.

 North Carolina law requires cats and dogs to be vaccinated against rabies.
 The first vaccination should occur when the dog or cat is no more than four months old; the second vaccination is required no more than a year later and then again, every three years.